rajeshdhanda/rajeshdhanda/README.md

 - 👋 Hi, I’m @rajeshdhanda
 - 👀 I’m interested in MLOps | Machine learning |  Deep learning | Computer Vision .
 - 💞️ I’m looking to collaborate on projects and research papers.
-- 📫 Can reach me on rajeshkrdhanda@gmail.com
+- 📫 Can reach me on [Linkedin](https://www.linkedin.com/in/rajesh-dhanda/) or rajeshkrdhanda@gmail.com

 <!---
 rajeshdhanda/rajeshdhanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.